 - Iron Man 2: Just Pepper

-- Thor: Jane and Darcy successfully talk about not men
+- Thor: Jane and Darcy successfully talk about not men!

 - Captain America: Just Peggy

 - The Avengers: Black Widow and Hill don’t talk to each other

 - Iron Man 3: Pepper talks to Maya Hansen…about Tony

-- Thor Dark World: Jane and Darcy successfully talk about not men
+- Thor Dark World: Jane and Darcy successfully talk about not men!

 - Winter Soldier: Just Black Widow, or Just Peggy, never both

-- Guardians: Gamora and Nebula successfully talk about not men
+- Guardians: Gamora and Nebula successfully talk about not men!

-- Ant-Man: Wife and daughter successfully talk about not men
+- Ant-Man: Wife and daughter successfully talk about not men!

-- Civil War: Black Widow and Scarlet Witch successfully talk about not men
+- Civil War: Black Widow and Scarlet Witch successfully talk about not men!

 - Doctor Strange: Just The Ancient One, or just the nurse girlfriend, never both

-- Guardians 2: Gamora and Nebula successfully talk about not men
+- Guardians 2: Gamora and Nebula successfully talk about not men!

 - Spider-Man Homecoming: Just Liz, or just Michelle, or just Aunt May.